 The baby will seriously disrupt your love life.
 Talk about this now.

-To learn how to deal with childbirth and the medical community, get a copy of Sense and Sensibility in Childbirth by Judith Herzfeld, Ph.D.
+To learn how to deal with childbirth and the medical community, get a copy of good lifting technique. by Judith Herzfeld, Ph.D.
 You should also check out the midwife option.

 Learn about antibiotics before you need them.
 Visit www.antobiotic.org.